 In Apex Hides the Hurt, this haziness/ignorance/hostility is exemplified in the protagonist’s sarcastic and dismissive response to the name “Freedom.”
 As Richard H. King argues in Civil Rights and the Idea of Freedom, “the search for freedom” was “the essence of the civil rights movement,” and no word has come to be more identified with the goals, attitudes, and legacy of the movement (1996: xviii).
 “Freedom” offered a unifying banner, King explains, because its significations and connotations crossed religious and secular boundaries.
 On the religious side, as conveyed most memorably in the rhetoric of Martin Luther King, Jr., “were two powerful and compelling stories of the move from slavery to freedom,” the Old Testament journey of the children of Israel to the Promised Land and the New Testament story of Christ’s spiritual deliverance of man from sin (16).
 The more secular uses of “freedom” by black activists and thinkers drew on a wide range of sources, from postwar liberal pluralism to radical Marxism to the thought of Hannah Arendt and Frantz Fanon.
 In both these senses, religious and secular, “Freedom Now” underpinned the possibility of collective action.
 The era saw the advent of freedom songs, freedom schools, freedom rides, and the freedom summer of 1964.
 Yet in the years immediately following the major legal gains of the movement, and over subsequent decades, the signifying power of “freedom” for black activists and the broader left – its originally inspiring mix of progressive teleology and open utopian possibility – began to wane, with openness and emptiness coming to seem uncomfortably intertwined.
 In a preface to the second edition of his book, King notes that with the conservative turn in American political life after 1968, attempts to revive the rhetoric of civil rights – including the clarion call of “freedom” – came to seem “counterproductive, mere exercises in nostalgia” (xi).

 This essay positions the fiction of Colson Whitehead as an important engagement with ideas of freedom in the wake of both civil rights and the neoliberal turn.
-In the next section, I examine the post-civil rights period in more detail juxtaposing developments on the black left with the rise of the neoliberal and neoconservative right, and tracking the role played by discourses of freedom in the US over the final decades of the century.
-In the section I return to Apex Hides the Hurt, exing in more detail the novel’s ironic treatment of freedom against a neoliberal background.
+In the next section, I examine the post-civil rights period in more detail, juxtaposing developments on the black left with the rise of the neoliberal and neoconservative right, and tracking the role played by discourses of freedom in the US over the final decades of the century.
+In the following section I return to Apex Hides the Hurt, exploring in more detail the novel’s ironic treatment of freedom against a neoliberal background.
 In the final section I turn to Whitehead’s sixth and most recent novel, The Underground Railroad, which inhabits an African American literary genre – the novel of slavery – that is strongly wedded to discourses of bondage and freedom.
 This novel, arriving a decade after Apex, shows Whitehead responding to changes in American society and culture – particularly the advent of Black Lives Matter and a growing public awareness of the implications of mass incarceration policies for African Americans – that seem to call for a more sincere reckoning with the notion of freedom.
 And it is also in this novel that the question of “after” raises its head, since Whitehead’s distinctive engagement with temporality lies at the heart of the vision of freedom after neoliberalism offered by his fiction.

 The Ironies of Freedom